 Instructions

-- Place the flour in a large mixing bowl, then add the salt and yeast on opposite sides of the bowl.
+- Place the flour in the bowl of a stand mixer, then add the salt and yeast on opposite sides of the bowl.
 Stir each one in with your finger.
 Be careful not to let the salt touch the yeast directly, as it can kill or stunt the yeast.

 - Add the sugar, oil, and half of the water.
-Stir with your hand until the mixture begins to come together.
-Keep stirring and gradually add more water until all the flour is picked up and a sticky dough forms.
+Mix with the paddle attachment on low speed until the mixture begins to come together.
+Gradually add more water until all the flour is picked up and a sticky dough forms.

-- Turn out the dough onto a floured surface and knead for about 10 minutes, until it's no longer sticky and passes the windowpane test.
+- Switch attachments to the dough hook and knead on low speed for 4-6 minutes, until it's no longer sticky and passes the windowpane test.
 Check it by stretching a lump of dough between the thumb and forefinger of each hand.
 If it's translucent in places without breaking, it's been kneaded enough.
 If it breaks, knead a minute longer and check again.

 - Pour about 2 teaspoons of olive oil into a large mixing bowl.
 Shape the dough into a ball and turn it in the oil to coat, then cover the bowl tightly with plastic wrap and let it prove at room temperature until at least doubled in size, about 1 ½ hours.